ufs-community/uwtools/docs/Contributors_Guide/github_workflow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After an authorized developer has accepted your changes and merged them into the develop repository, update your local clone by pulling changes from the original repository (i.e., the `Unified Workflow develop branch <https://github.com/ufs-community/workflow-tools/tree/develop>`__):
+After an authorized developer has accepted your changes and merged them into the 'develop' branch of the repository, update your local clone by pulling changes from the original repository (i.e., the `Unified Workflow 'develop' branch <https://github.com/ufs-community/workflow-tools/tree/develop>`__):

-* Checkout your 'develop' branch
+* Checkout your 'develop' branch.

   .. code-block:: ini

     git checkout develop

-* Verify that you are now working from the develop branch
+* Verify that you are now working from the 'develop' branch.

   .. code-block:: ini

     git branch

-* Merge changes from the upstream develop branch with your local develop branch
+* Merge changes from the upstream 'develop' branch with your local 'develop' branch.

   .. code-block:: ini

     git pull upstream develop

-* Your local cloned repository should now have all the latest changes from the original repository's develop branch.
+* Your local cloned repository should now have all the latest changes from the original repository's 'develop' branch.

   Now you can delete your feature branch: